-Personal, Social, Health, and Economic Education (PSHEE) lessons (covered through the Stuart Additional Curriculum and form/tutor time) are an effective way of providing pupils with time to explore sensitive or controversial issues, and equipping them with the knowledge and skills to understand and manage difficult situations.
-However, St Dunstan's ensures that embedded within the curriculum are opportunities for pupils to build resilience to extremism and enabling them to develop a positive sense of identity through the development of critical thinking skills (which are explicitly taught through the Stuart Additional Curriculum).
+Personal, Social, Health, and Economic Education (PSHEE) lessons are an effective way of providing pupils with time to explore sensitive or controversial issues, and equipping them with the knowledge and skills to understand and manage difficult situations.
+However, St Dunstan's ensures that embedded within the curriculum are opportunities for pupils to build resilience to extremism and enabling them to develop a positive sense of identity through the development of critical thinking skills.